 The Thomas County School System announces the plan to utilize American Rescue Plan (ARP) federal funds to overcome “Learning Loss” that resulted from the COVID-19 pandemic.
-The 2021-2022 in-person plan is guided by the recommendations of the CDC, GaDPH, and the Governor's Office.
-At this time, masks are now optional on all of our school campuses.
+Our in-person plan is guided by the recommendations of the CDC, GaDPH, and the Governor's Office.
+Masks remain optional on all of our campuses.

 Our system's plan will be submitted to the Georgia Department of Education for review and approval.
 Over the next three years, the funds will be used to address learning loss due to COVID-19 and to support the district's multi-tiered system of supports for students.
 In addition, other items like summer learning opportunities will also be charged to the grant.
 Throughout the funding period of the ARP ESSER grant, we will continue to monitor, evaluate, and update our plan based on stakeholder feedback and the needs of the system.

 The ARP ESSER PLAN survey will remain open to receive stakeholder feedback on our plan.
 At least every six months, our system's ARP ESSER / CARES III plan will be reevaluated and public input will continue to be sought from our stakeholders.